MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 [!INCLUDE[appliesto-sqlas-all-aas-pbip](../includes/appliesto-sqlas-all-aas-pbip.md)]

 Analysis Services includes the following server properties.
-This articles describes those properties that are not otherwise included in a specific category such as Security, Network, or ThreadPool.
+This articles describes those properties that are not otherwise included in a specific category such as Filestore, Network, or ThreadPool.

 ## Non-specific category